Oil prices up as US, Russia set to discuss oil market

 The two leaders exchanged opinions about the low price environment in the global oil market and agreed that their respective ministries of energy should hold consultations.

 The shale oil revolution in the U.S. that started in 2008 has helped the country to surpass Russia in crude oil output in November 2018 when it became the world's largest crude oil producer.

-Russia, who formed an alliance with Saudi Arabia-led OPEC in December 2016, has cut its crude oil production with the organization three times since, in order to support prices.
+Russia, which allied with Saudi Arabia-led OPEC in December 2016, has cut its crude oil production with the organization three times since, to support prices.

-In order to mitigate the coronavirus-related low demand, Russia met with OPEC members on March 6 to further reduce the collective output of the group known as OPEC+, however the failure of an agreement pushed crude prices to their lowest levels in 17 years.
+To mitigate the coronavirus-related low demand, Russia met with OPEC members on March 6 to further reduce the collective output of the group known as OPEC+, however, the failure of an agreement pushed crude prices to their lowest levels in 17 years.